✓ FLORIDA TREE SERVICE DISPATCH NETWORK • LOCAL INDEPENDENT PROVIDERS

 📍 Regional Logistics for St. Lucie

-Our dispatch model connects Fort Pierce, nearby areas like Lakewood Park, Ankona, Cana, and the wider St. Lucie County region with local provider coordination for planned and hazardous removals.
-Scheduling and availability can vary by storm volume, access conditions, and the complexity of work near The Savannahs Recreation Area.
+The dispatch model connects Fort Pierce, nearby areas like Lakewood Park, Ankona, Cana, and the wider St. Lucie County region with local provider coordination for planned and hazardous removals.
+Scheduling and availability can vary by storm volume, access conditions, and the complexity of the work site.

 Nearby Tree Removal Coverage